 Operational management:

-Area for Improvement Method How improvement will be evidenced By When Lead 1.
-Training and Development a.
-Completion of training needs analysis for 2013 / 14.
-Development of training timetable for staff March 2013 YOS manager
+Area for Method How improvement will be evidenced By When Lead Improvement 1.
+Training and a.
+Completion of training needs Development of training timetable March 2013 YOS manager Development analysis for 2013 / 14. for staff

 Protecting the public: